Vonage/vonage-video-react-native-sdk/README.md

 ## Samples

-To see this library in action, check out the [opentok-react-native-samples](https://github.com/opentok/opentok-react-native-samples) repo. **Important:** These samples were written for the OpenTok version of the React Native client SDK for Vonage Video.
-You will need to modify references the sample apps to work with this version of the client SDK (@vonage/client-sdk-video-react-native) for use with Vonage applications:
+To see this library in action, check out the [vonage-video-react-native-sdk-samples](https://github.com/Vonage/vonage-video-react-native-sdk-samples) repo.

-* In the source code, change `opentok-react-native` references to `@vonage/client-sdk-video-react-native`.

-* For the `apiKey` prop of the `OTSession` component, pass in a Vonage *application ID* (*not* an OpenTok API key or a Vonage API key).

 ## Development and Contributing